Quickbooks: Handling Use Tax

 (If you already know, just skip to here.)

 Every consumer and business owner knows what sales tax is — we all pay it when we purchase goods and (sometimes) services.
-It's one of the biggest ways that our cities, counties, and states scrounge up revenue for important things like road improvements, basic social infrastructure, and of course Mammoth Hair Farms.
+It's one of the biggest ways that our cities, counties, and states scrounge up revenue for important things like road improvements, basic infrastructure, and of course, your mayor's hairpieces.

 But a whole lot of folks have never heard of "use tax."
 (My mother-in-law ranking high among them.)
 And not every state assesses it; check your State Treasurer's or Tax Commissioner's website to find out.